 So you’re joining the wonderful world of small-group travel.
-If you’ve already booked your place on an exhilarating adventure with TRIPS by Culture Trip, you’ll have a pretty good idea of what activities, food and accommodation lie in store.
+If you’ve already booked your place on an exhilarating adventure with Culture Trip, you’ll have a pretty good idea of what activities, food and accommodation lie in store.
 You may be wondering, though, who exactly are our Local Insiders?
 Well wonder no more.
 Here, we introduce you to three of them – from Iceland, Egypt and Costa Rica – to explain exactly who they are and what they do.

 Our Local Insiders aren’t your average headset-wearing, clipboard-wielding tour guides.
 They are more like trusted friends with endless local knowledge of the destination they call home, and a passion for immersing others in their culture.
 They won’t just give you the lowdown on the must-see sights; they’ll also steer you away from the beaten path towards people and places that most travellers don’t get to encounter – especially when travelling alone.

 You won’t just be following their lead and listening to what they have to say, either; you’ll get to know them as people and hear their own stories.
 They’ll enrich your travel experience with expert tips and suggestions on how to spend your free time – and surprise you with secret locations and traditional culinary treats.

 Our Local Insiders all have great people skills and know-how to foster a positive and inclusive group dynamic throughout a trip.
 They’re used to interacting with all kinds of different personalities, and will go above and beyond to ensure everyone has the most authentic experience possible.
 Culture Trip caught up with three of them to find out more…

 Ragnar Unnarsson from Iceland

 Ragnar holds the prestigious title of being our first Local Insider, leading the inaugural by Culture Trip departure to Iceland in January 2022.
 He was also heavily involved in the planning stages of the Volcanic Iceland trip, which took place over five action-packed days.